Title case

 These days, headings and subheadings within documents are usually in sentence case.
 This is preferable because:

-• sentence case looks cleaner
+• Sentence case looks cleaner

-• you don’t have to worry about which words are ‘important’
+• You don’t have to worry about which words are ‘important’

-• you are more likely to be consistent.
+• You are more likely to be consistent

-When referring to the titles of articles in text, use plain text, sentence case and single quotation marks .
+When referring to the titles of articles in text, use plain text, sentence case and single quotation marks.

 ‘A novel idea: curl up in bed with a virtual book’, Sunday Life